CANADA (and U.S.) 2024

 pat infront of charlottetown sign

-If you've ever read Anne of Green Gables you will already know that the ground on Prince Edward Island has a strange reddy-brown colour.
+If you've ever read Anne of Green Gables, you will already know that the ground on Prince Edward Island has a strange reddy-brown colour.
 It's caused as a result of the very high iron content in the soil/rocks.
 The islanders have taken advantage of this by not only being able to grow crops such as potatoes, but by producing their own unique t-shirts which they colour by rubbing them into the ground to pick up the soil.
 So they are actually "dirt" t-shirts.
 The only problem is that you need to avoid washing them!
 We didn't buy any!!

 pat dirt t-shirt